The best hand blenders for making soup and more

 - Simple two speed settings

-Sleek with a matte-black finish design, this hand blender set feels more powerful than its 500 watt motor and is notably quiet during use.
-The gadget is covered by a three-year manufacturer guarantee which indicates the brand’s confidence in its pro
+Sleek with a matte-black finish design, this hand blender set felt more powerful than its 500 watt motor and was notably quiet during use.
+It's covered by a three-year manufacturer's guarantee which indicates the brand’s confidence in its performance.

-All the components except the motor unit are dishwasher safe on the top shelf.
-Attachments are compact for simple storage in a cupboard.
-The blades have blade guards so the blender arm and whisks could also be put in a utensils drawer.
+All the components except the motor unit are dishwasher-safe on the top shelf.
+All the attachments are compact enough to be simply stored in a cupboard, while the blades have blade guards, so the blender arm and whisks could also be put in a utensils drawer.

 Smeg 50s-style hand blender